 2) Neuron-glia signaling sculpts axonal and synaptic connectivity

 It is widely believed that glial cells play an important role in wiring the nervous system, but compelling evidence supporting a requirement for glia in the establishment of neural connectivity has remained scarce.
 We are exploring the mechanisms by which glia sculpt neural connectivity during development in two contexts: (1) the adult Drosophila antennal lobe, and (2) the larval neuromuscular junction (NMJ).
 Through glial-specific knockdown of a number of signaling molecules we have found that developing adult brain glia are critical players in the wiring of the adult olfactory system.
 This exciting observation implicates glia in establishment of the precise spatial map of ORN axon connectivity in the antennal lobe.
 We are now seeking to identify how neuron-glia interactions sculpt axonal connections in this tissue.
 To explore how glia sculpt synaptic fields we turned to the Drosophila larval NMJ (in collaboration with Vivian Budnik).
 During larval life the NMJ increase ~100-fold in size, and thereby acts as a developmental model for synaptic plasticity.
 Interestingly, we find that suppressing glial phagocytic activity leads to the accumulation of massive amounts of presynaptically-derived debris at the NMJ and a dramatic decrease in the formation of new boutons.
 We currently believe that normal synapse expansion entails large-scale shedding of presynaptic membranes, that glia transient invade the NMJ to engulf this material, and that constitutive clearance presynaptic material is essential for normal synaptic expansion.
-We further hope to use the Drosophila NMJ to probe deeply into additional fundamental questions in glial biology by: (1) developing it as a model for a "tripartite synapse" where the effects of glial cells on synaptic physiology can be determined; (2) exploring in live preparations the effects of neural activity on glial motility and Ca2+ signaling; and (3) determining additional ways in which glia can modulate synaptic connectivity.
+We further hope to use the Drosophila NMJ to probe fundamental questions in glial biology by: (1) developing it as a model for a "tripartite synapse" where the effects of glial cells on synaptic physiology can be determined; (2) exploring in live preparations the effects of neural activity on glial motility and Ca2+ signaling; and (3) determining additional ways in which glia can modulate synaptic connectivity.

 3) Molecular pathways mediating glial immune function